linode/docs/docs/platform/one-click/how-to-use-one-click-apps-at-linode/index.md

 ## Adding a Domain Name for Your App

-For websites like WordPress, WooCommerce, and Drupal, it's much more desireable to have a domain name rather than using an IP address to access your app.
+For websites like WordPress, WooCommerce, and Drupal, it's much more desirable to have a domain name rather than using an IP address to access your app.
 For information on how to add a domain name to your app, visit our [DNS Manager guide](https://linode.com/docs/platform/manager/dns-manager/#add-dns-records).

 ## Connecting to You Server Remotely